-Web browsers are software application used to locate (retrieval or fetching) information based on the users queries.
-Many browsers include additional components that include Email, instant messaging, apps and more.
+Web browsers are software application used to locate (retrieval or fetching) information based on the user’s queries.
+Many browsers include additional components that add Email, instant messaging, apps and more.

-Many systems come with a default browser the most popular being Google Chrome, Safari and Internet Explorer.
+Many systems come with a default browser the most common being Google Chrome, Safari and Internet Explorer.
 These browsers run on different algorithms and often produce different information, and because of this, it’s recommended to have more than one browser installed.
-Choosing the best browser depends on how you personally explore the web and what system you have.
-Some web browsers work better on certain operating systems better than others.
+Choosing the best browser depends on how you explore the web and what system you have.
+Some web browsers work better on specific operating systems better than others.

 Safari is the default browser for Mac and iOS devices.
 Safari offers featured additions like “Siri” Apple’s vocal search assistant and “Reader View” that simplifies a webpage making it easier to read.